 Call Our Philadelphia Assault Defense Attorneys for Help

-If you have been charged with simple or aggravated assault in Philadelphia, please call our Philadelphia assault defense lawyers.
+If you have been charged with simple or aggravated assault in Philadelphia, please call our northeast Philadelphia criminal lawyers.
 We can help you fight your charges and protect your rights.
 Call The Law Offices of Lloyd Long at (215) 302-0171 to schedule a consultation.